ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 ![Metal Gear Solid 2: Sons of Liberty](./images/mgs2.png)[size: s, aspect: 480x670]

-[…] The advent of subjects like "Fake News", the resurgence of rampant political correctness, and our tendency towards online tribalism have imbued this conversation with a much denser sense of meaning.
+[…] The advent of subjects like “Fake News”, the resurgence of rampant political correctness, and our tendency towards online tribalism have imbued this conversation with a much denser sense of meaning.

 […] **You are obligated to at least listen to this final conversation.**